Yannsean22/ORBIT/README.md

 # ORBIT

 ```
-CURRENT STATUES : In-Progress -- almost done, need some fixes on the portal side of things
+CURRENT STATUS : In-Progress -- almost done, need some fixes on the portal side of things
 ```

 THIS WAS A SEMI COPY OF 'ZAIRE SYSTEM' ANOTHER PROJECT I WORKED ON(MUCH MORE ADVANCED AND BETTER IN MY OPINION).